Joel McHale: Personal life

 McHale married Sarah Williams in July 1996.
-They live in the Hollywood Hills with their two sons, Isaac and Eddie.
+They have two sons.
+The family resides in Los Angeles, California, currently in Studio City and previously in Los Feliz.

 In a 2018 interview on Dax Shepard's podcast Armchair Expert, McHale revealed he was dyslexic, having discovered this when his two sons were diagnosed.

-McHale has said that he developed an interest in watches after stylist Jose Camilo got him a Ritmo Mundo watch, which also prompted McHale to buy a Bell & Ross military watch.
-He now owns 12 watches.

-McHale is a fan of the Seattle Seahawks football team and the Los Angeles Gladiators esports team.

-Politics and beliefs
+Religious beliefs and political views

-He attends a Presbyterian church and has been supportive of the LGBT community; while performing at the Durham Performing Arts Center, he wore a handmade gay-rights shirt, talked about the bathroom law passed weeks prior, said he was donating all proceeds to the LGBTQ Center of Durham, and would not perform in the state again until the law was overturned.
+He attends a Presbyterian church and has been supportive of the LGBT community.
+While performing at the Durham Performing Arts Center in North Carolina, he wore a handmade gay-rights shirt, talked about the bathroom law passed weeks prior, and said he was donating all proceeds to the LGBTQ Center of Durham and would not perform in the state again until the law was overturned.

 McHale, along with several of his Community castmates, made a campaign video in support of Joe Biden in October 2020 titled "Human Beings for Biden."

 Philanthropy

-In 2021, McHale has shown his support for the Children's Tumor Foundation, an organization dedicated to raising awareness for and treating Neurofibromatosis.
-Some other charities and foundations that McHale has supported include DoSomething.org, Elton John AIDS Foundation, Friar's Foundation, Jonsson Cancer Center Foundation, Make-A-Wish Foundation, Motion Picture & Television Fund, Noreen Fraser Foundation, Screen Actors Guild, The FEED Foundation, The Trevor Project, and UNICEF.
+In 2021, McHale has shown his support for the Children's Tumor Foundation, an organization dedicated to raising awareness for and treating neurofibromatosis.
+Some other charities and foundations that McHale has supported include DoSomething.org, Elton John AIDS Foundation, Friar's Charitable Foundation, Jonsson Cancer Center Foundation, Make-A-Wish Foundation, Motion Picture & Television Fund, Noreen Fraser Foundation, Screen Actors Guild, The FEED Foundation, The Trevor Project, and UNICEF.